solidcoredata/dbc/README.md

  4. Expand the above service to allow custom queries, declare required meta-information alogn with the database specific query text.
 	Limited parameter expansion for now.
+ 5. Allow manupulating the schema tables based on Tags and Named with query expressions.
+ 6. Allow creating unit tests of queries, views, and conditions.
+On each expression, extract the schema that is used, then substitute test vectors in for each referenced table.
+This allows test vectors to be narrower (only referenced columns need to be populated).
- 5. Explore the topic of actually parsing a query to automatically extract and manipulate the query.
+ 7. Explore the topic of actually parsing a query to automatically extract and manipulate the query.

 ## Motivation